AhmetZamanis/KaggleStoreSales/ReportPart1.md

 - Then we’ll predict the next day, add it to the training data, and repeat the process until the end of the data.
-This could take a long time for more complex models, but it should be fine for linear regression.
+This could take a long time for more sophisticated algorithms, but it should be fine for linear regression.

 - We’ll also retrieve the residuals for each prediction to perform residual diagnosis.